George Alexander Albrecht: Biography

 In 1965, Albrecht became Generalmusikdirektor (GMD) of the Staatsoper Hannover, at age 29 then the youngest GMD in Germany.
 He focused on the symphonies of Gustav Mahler and Anton Bruckner.
 He programmed all major operas by Mozart and stageworks by Wagner.
 Albrecht performed Wagner's Der Ring des Nibelungen staged by intendant Hans-Peter Lehmann with sets and costumes by Ekkehard Grübler.
 In 1983, he revived Marschner's Hans Heiling; an opera whose composer had also been conductor at the Hannover opera.
-Albrecht then conducted some of the more infrequently presented operas, like Janacek's Jenufa, Handel's Jephta and Hercules, Wolf-Ferrari's Sly and Alban Berg's Lulu.
+Albrecht then conducted some of the more infrequently presented operas, like Janáček's Jenufa, Handel's Jephta and Hercules, Wolf-Ferrari's Sly and Alban Berg's Lulu.
 He introduced contemporary composers, conducting Aribert Reimann's Troades in 1987, and Bernd Alois Zimmermann's Die Soldaten in 1989.
 He conducted a production of Schoenberg's Moses und Aron, staged by George Tabori, for both Hannover and Oper Leipzig.
 He worked together with an ensemble of singers including Isoldé Elchlepp, Renate Behle and Waltraud Meier.
 Albrecht concluded his tenure in Hannover with the 1992/93 season.

 Albrecht was guest conductor of the Berlin Philharmonic and Munich Philharmonic, the Bamberg Symphony and the Leipzig Gewandhaus Orchestra.
 He made further guest appearances in New York, St. Petersburg, Tokyo and Barcelona.
 He conducted Wagner's Der fliegende Holländer at the Vienna State Opera in 1985, and returned for other stage works by Wagner.
 From 1990 to 1995, Albrecht was a regular guest conductor of the Semperoper in Dresden, where his work included conducting the Tabori production of Moses und Aron in 1994.
 As the 24th successor of Kapellmeister Johann Sebastian Bach, he served as GMD of the Deutsches Nationaltheater und Staatskapelle Weimar from 1996 to 2002.
 On 1 January 2002, he had a cardiac arrest on stage at New Year's Concert conducting Beethoven's Ninth Symphony.
 Following 2002, he was honorary conductor and returned to composing.